 A well-prepared welcome guide helps set expectations before people arrive.
 It gives guests a clearer sense of where they are going, what kind of place they are entering and how to prepare for it - practically, socially and culturally.
 This is especially important in rural or remote contexts, where everyday logistics, infrastructure and life dynamics may significantly differ from what people are used to, especially in urban settings or more touristic destinations.

 Beyond basic logistics, a good info pack helps bridge the gap between different assumptions and habits people bring with them.
 It can clarify things that are often taken for granted: how shared spaces are used, what “normal” daily life looks like in the area, what resources are limited and which behaviours are appreciated or discouraged by the local community.
-Making these aspects visible in advance reduces friction and helps people adjust their expectations before arrival, instead of having to figure things out once they are already there.
+When these aspects are shared in advance, it reduces friction and helps people adjust their expectations before arrival, instead of having to figure things out once they are already there.

 Alongside this, having a small set of shared guidelines can be helpful.
 There is rarely a need for long lists of rules, but some basic principles can support smooth day-to-day functioning.
 People often come from very different cultural and social backgrounds, and a few clearly stated agreements can help establish common ground and prevent misunderstandings.